UXtemple/panels-router/README.md

 ## worker-ised parser

 `parser-worker` can work as both a synchronous task or as a web worker.
-For the time being we've chosen to have it
+For the time being we've chosen to have it synchronous.

 ```
 import Immutable from 'immutable'